MGLI BRANDS Vogue Philippines

 Vogue Finally Has Its Pearl

-Joining editions around the world with a global audience of more than 272 million, Vogue Philippines was launched in September 2022.
-It blends tradition and innovation, local culture and global style, across print, digital, and social platforms.
+Vogue Philippines was launched in September 2022, introducing the edition to a global audience of more than 272 million.
+It’s editorial vision blended tradition and innovation, local culture and global style, across print, digital, and social platforms.

-Vogue Philippines launched with a tribute to the diversity and beauty of the Filipino identity, featuring Chloe Magno, a Filipino-American model with roots in Davao, photographed by British-Filipino-Egyptian Sharif Hamza.
+Vogue Philippines launched with a tribute to the diversity and beauty of the Filipino identity.
+The cover featured Chloe Magno, a Filipino-American model with roots in Davao, photographed by British-Filipino-Egyptian Sharif Hamza.
 The 36-page feature traces Chloe’s journey across the country, from the lagoons of Bucas Grande to the marble boulders of Tinipak River, wearing pieces from global couture houses and homegrown designers.

-Editor-in-Chief Bea Valdes describes the maiden issue as a reflection on identity, shaped by place, people, and purpose—all seen through Vogue’s lens: “The maiden issue explores the concept of identity—what it is to be fashioned and shaped by our environment, our landscapes, and by the people we cherish.
+Editor-in-Chief Bea Valdes describes the first edition as a reflection on identity, shaped by place, people, and purpose—all seen through Vogue’s lens: “The maiden issue explores the concept of identity—what it is to be fashioned and shaped by our environment, our landscapes, and by the people we cherish.
 It speaks of sustainable mindsets, in our own terms.”

 Pam Quiñones is a respected force in Philippine fashion, with a career spanning styling, creative direction, and entrepreneurship.
 She founded Qurator Studio to mentor emerging stylists and co-founded Vestido Manila to promote sustainable, accessible fashion.

 Jacs Sampayan has worked with different teams of powerful content creators and passionate storytellers for over two decades.
-He has established himself in the media, being part of the biggest teams in the industry as a managing editor for different powerhouse companies.
+He has established himself in the media as a trusted editorial leader, having served as managing editor for some of the industry’s most respected publications.
+He also takes on double duty as a digital editor, bridging traditional storytelling with today’s fast-evolving platforms.

 Joyce Oreña has an extensive three-decade experience in the fashion and beauty industries, including modeling for some of the top Manila designers in the ‘90s.
 A former writer and a jewelry designer, she found her own line and established a business under her name.